crashtack/t_homework/README.md

 # Server Status Report Generator
-Server Status Report Generator will query servers bases on a list of servers in the servers.txt file.
-The individual server status are saved to an ArangoDB collection and then a query is done to generate an aggregated report.
+Server Status Report Generator will query servers based on a list of servers in servers.txt file.
+The individual server status are saved to an ArangoDB collection and then a queries are run to generate an aggregated report of Applications and Versions.
 The report will output to the console and to a time stamped log file.

 ## Setup